CorentinB/DeepSort/README.md

   -d  --dry-run    Just classify images and return results, do not apply.
 ```

-# (Really really quick) Benchmark

-Tested on 605 files, it took 11m18s on an i7 7700K.

 # Todo list

 - [X] Getting docker out of the loop (each user install his own DeepDetect)